cjtangyx/ToxicoGx/README.md

 # ToxicoGx

-R package to analyze toxicity of drugs across large-scale pharmacogenomic datasets.
+ToxicoGx is an R package to analyze the toxicity of drugs across large-scale pharmacogenomic datasets.